splunk/airport_cim_for_splunk/howto.md

 # How to use the CIM

 The Splunk4Airports CIM has been compiled using multiple data sources in order to gain a uniformed approach to Airport data.
-You can see the data sources used in the [Readme](./README.md)
+You can see the data sources used in the [About](./About.md) page.

 ### How does it work